grommunio/gromox/doc/outlook_rule_spec.rst

 Actions:

-See the individual sections on actions how they get maped to SSRT actions.
+See the individual sections on actions how they get mapped to SSRT actions.
 If a rule has been defined with any actions, or when the only action is "stop processing more rules", OP_DEFER_ACTION/XR_Begin is also used.